-- The percentage of options which can be exercised from 13 December 2013 will vary according to predetermined levels of the Group's operating margin for the 2010/11, 2011/12 and 2012/13 fiscal years (the "Margins"). - 100% of options can be exercised if the Margins are equal or above 7.5%. - No option can be exercised if the Margins are below 6.5%.
+Plan No. 13 included Plan No. 14 included Plan No. 15 included Plan No. 16 included in plan LTI No. 13 in plan LTI No. 14 in plan LTI No. 15 in plan LTI No. 16 (conditional options) (conditional options) (conditional options) (conditional options) The percentage of options which can be exercised from 13 December 2013 will vary according to predetermined levels of the Group's operating margin for the 2010/11, 2011/12 and 2012/13 fiscal years (the "Margins").
+100% of options can be exercised if the Margins are equal or above 7.5%.
+No option can be exercised if the Margins are below 6.5%.
 Achievement of performance conditions: 80% of the options initially granted are exercisable since 13 December 2013.

-- The percentage of options which can be exercised from 4 October 2014 will vary according to predetermined levels of the Group's operating margin for the 2011/12, 2012/13 and 2013/14 fiscal years (the "Margins"). - 100% of options can be exercised if the Margins are equal or above 7.5%. - No option can be exercised if the Margins are below 6.5%. - For more details, refer to Note 23 to the consolidated financial statements for the 2014/15 fiscal year.
+The percentage of options which can be exercised from 4 October 2014 will vary according to predetermined levels of the Group's operating margin for the 2011/12, 2012/13 and 2013/14 fiscal years (the "Margins").
+100% of options can be exercised if the Margins are equal or above 7.5%.
+No option can be exercised if the Margins are below 6.5%.
+For more details, refer to Note 23 to the consolidated financial statements for the 2014/15 fiscal year.
 Achievement of performance conditions: 70% of the options initially granted are exercisable since 4 October 2014.

-- The percentage of options which can be exercised from 10 December 2015 will vary according to predetermined Group's operating margin levels for the 2012/13, 2013/14 and 2014/15 fiscal years (the "Margins") and requires a free cash flow ("FCF") above or equal to 0 for each fiscal year. - 100% of options can be exercised if the Margins are equal or above predetermined levels and the FCF is above or equal to 0 for each fiscal year. - No option can be exercised if the Margins are below 7% or the FCFs are negative. - The performance conditions relative to the 2014/15 fiscal year have been fulfilled as a result of the completion of the transaction with General Electric. - For more details, refer to Note 23 to the consolidated financial statements for the 2014/15 fiscal year.
+The percentage of options which can be exercised from 10 December 2015 will vary according to predetermined Group's operating margin levels for the 2012/13, 2013/14 and 2014/15 fiscal years (the "Margins") and requires a free cash flow ("FCF") above or equal to 0 for each fiscal year.
+100% of options can be exercised if the Margins are equal or above predetermined levels and the FCF is above or equal to 0 for each fiscal year.
+No option can be exercised if the Margins are below 7% or the FCFs are negative.
+The performance conditions relative to the 2014/15 fiscal year have been fulfilled as a result of the completion of the transaction with General Electric.
+For more details, refer to Note 23 to the consolidated financial statements for the 2014/15 fiscal year.
+Achievement of performance conditions initially granted are exercisable The percentage of options which can be exercised will vary according to predetermined Group's operating margin levels for the 2014/15 and 2015/16 fiscal years (the "Margins") and requires a free cash flow ("FCF") above or equal to 0 for each fiscal year.
+100% of options can be exercised if the Margins are equal or above predetermined levels and the FCF is above or equal to 0 for each fiscal year.
+No option can be exercised if the Margins are below 7.2% for fiscal year 2014/15 or 7.4% for fiscal year 2015/16 or the FCFs are negative.
+The performance conditions relative to the 2014/15 and 2015/16 fiscal years have been fulfilled as a result of the completion of the transaction with General Electric.
+Achievement of performance conditions initially granted are exercisable since 3 October 2016.

-Achievement of performance conditions: 50% of the options initially granted are exercisable since 10 December 2015.
+since 10 December 2015.

-- The percentage of options which can be exercised will vary according to predetermined Group's operating margin levels for the 2014/15 and 2015/16 fiscal years (the "Margins") and requires a free cash flow ("FCF") above or equal to 0 for each fiscal year. - 100% of options can be exercised if the Margins are equal or above predetermined levels and the FCF is above or equal to 0 for each fiscal year. - No option can be exercised if the Margins are below 7.2% for fiscal year 2014/15 or 7.4% for fiscal year 2015/16 or the FCFs are negative. - The performance conditions relative to the 2014/15 and 2015/16 fiscal years have been fulfilled as a result of the completion of the transaction with General Electric.

-Achievement of performance conditions: 100% of the options initially granted are exercisable since 3 October 2016.